 fencing in garden designs

-As a doubled sided fence panel, the design itself makes the panel quite heavy so for ease of handling the panel during the installation process supply Venetian Hit and Miss in 2 smaller panels that can be installed together to create a fence near 2 metres high.
+As a doubled sided fence panel, the design itself makes the panel quite heavy so for ease of handling the panel during the installation process we supply Venetian Hit and Miss in two smaller fence panels that can be installed together to create a fence near 2 metres high.

 Need more help choosing between different fence panels?
 Read our additional resources